 Gonzaga University provides residence life accommodations for students with disabilities that demonstrate a need for specific types of residences.
-Please follow the DREAM Process for securing accommodations to request specific residence accommodations.
+Please follow the Disability Access Process for securing accommodations to request specific residence accommodations.
 Note that residence accommodations have the following deadlines:For new students entering in the Fall – May 15th

 For current students requesting for upcoming Fall – December 15th

-DREAM asks the Residence Life office to place the student in any dorm room that can fulfil the accommodation needs of that student, DREAM does not ask Residence Life to place a student in a particular dorm.
+Disability Access asks the Residence Life office to place the student in any room that can fulfil the accommodation needs of that student, we do not ask Residence Life to place a student in a particular residance hall as an accommodation.

 Single Room Requests: